dprovenger/awsConsolePassReset/README.md

 # awsConsolePassReset
-Bash code that will allow you to change the password of an AWS console user by specify user data; which will run as a configuration script during launch of a new AWS instance.
+Bash code that will allow you to change the password of an AWS console user.
+This code can be added as user data, during the creating of a new AWS instance, and it will run as a configuration script during launch.

+This code can be modfied to run any AWS cli commands during the launch of a new AWS instance.